-To date, our revenue has consisted of product sales revenue since September 2017 and upfront license fees and reimbursed research and development expenses from our strategic collaboration with Celgene for tislelizumab entered in 2017 and upfront license fees and milestone payments from a prior collaboration agreement with Merck KGaA, Darmstadt Germany.
-We do not expect to generate significant revenue from internally-developed drug candidates unless and until we successfully complete development and obtain regulatory approval for one or more of our drug candidates, which is subject to significant uncertainty.
+To date, our revenue has consisted of product sales revenue since September 2017 and upfront license fees, reimbursed research and development expenses and other collaboration revenue from our strategic collaborations with Celgene for tislelizumab entered in 2017 and terminated in June 2019 and upfront license fees and milestone payments from a prior collaboration agreement with Merck KGaA, Darmstadt Germany.
+We do not expect to generate significant revenue from our internally developed drug candidates unless and until we successfully complete development and obtain regulatory approval for one or more of our drug candidates, which is subject to significant uncertainty.

-Revenues from product sales are recognized when there is a transfer of control from the Company to the distributor.
-The Company determines transfer of control based on when the product is delivered, and title passes to the distributor.
+Revenues from product sales are recognized when product is delivered, and title passes, to our distributor.
 Revenues from product sales are recognized net of variable consideration resulting from rebate accruals and sales returns allowances.
 Provisions for estimated reductions to revenue are provided for in the same period the related sales are recorded and are based on the sales terms, historical experience and trend analysis.
-We expect revenue from product sales to increase in 2019 as we expand our efforts to promote and obtain reimbursement for ABRAXANE® and REVLIMID® and launch VIDAZA® in China.
+We expect revenue from product sales to continue to increase in 2019 as we expand our efforts to promote ABRAXANE®, REVLIMID® and VIDAZA® in China.

-We also record revenue from our collaboration and license agreements with Celgene.
-Under this agreement, we have received an upfront payment related to the license fee which was recognized upon the delivery of the license right.
-Additionally, the reimbursement of remaining undelivered research and development services is recognized over the performance period of the collaboration arrangement.
-We will also receive research and development reimbursement revenue for the basket study trials that Celgene opts into.
-We consider milestone payments variable consideration and include them in the transaction price when a significant reversal of revenue recognized is not expected to occur.
-See Note 3 to our consolidated financial statements included in this Quarterly Report for a description of this agreement.
+We also recorded revenue from our collaboration and license agreement with Celgene for tislelizumab, which was terminated in June 2019.
+Under this agreement, we received an upfront payment related to the license fee, which was recognized upon the delivery of the license right.
+Additionally, the reimbursement of remaining undelivered research and development services was recognized over the performance period of the collaboration arrangement.
+We recognized the remainder of the deferred research and development services revenue balance upon termination of the collaboration agreement.
+We also received research and development reimbursement revenue for the basket study trials that Celgene opted into through the termination of the collaboration agreement.
+Pursuant to the terms of the termination agreement, we received a one-time payment of \$150 million in June 2019.
+The entire payment was recognized in the period the termination occurred, as we had no further performance obligations under the collaboration.
+See Note 3 to our condensed consolidated financial statements included in this Quarterly Report for a description of this agreement.